Drinking and Driving Myths

 These myths about drinking and driving prove that there’s no way to safely operate a vehicle, unless you haven’t consumed any alcohol.
 Likewise, there’s no way to become sober except for giving the alcohol enough time to pass through your system.
 The only way to be sober on the road is to follow one simple rule: If you drive, don’t drink.

 Draeger Interlock is the manufacturer of ignition interlock devices (IID).
 We want to educate the public on the myths about drinking and driving and spread the word that no amount of alcohol in your system is safe if you are driving.
+Drinking and driving is never a good idea.
 For more information about drunk driving facts or DUI laws, check out our blog page.
 If you are required to get an ignition interlock device installed in your vehicle after a DUI, you can trust in Draeger Interlock to help you navigate through your ignition interlock requirements, every step of the way.
 Contact us today!

 *Links to any third-party websites herein are provided for your reference and convenience only.
 Dräger did not create nor develop, and does not own, any such third-party websites.
 Dräger does not endorse nor support the content of, nor any opinions stated in, any such third-party website links.
 Dräger is not responsible for the content of any third-party website or its accuracy or reliability.
 Nothing contained in this article or in any such third-party website shall be considered legal advice or be deemed to constitute legal advice.
 For any legal advice concerning a DUI arrest, charge, conviction or consequences thereof, you should contact an attorney of your choice.